Experiential learning resources for the innovative educator

 Read a variety of books about your destination before you go on your trip.
 Your destination should be the setting of your book.
 Your book does not necessarily have to be non-fiction.
 For example, Dan Brown's "The Da Vinci Code" is a fictional novel, but they cite a number of real landmarks in the book in Paris, London, and so on.
 When you are at your destination, visit a variety of the landmarks mentioned in your book.

 Combine a variety of these to make a comprehensive, authentic, project-based learning experience.

-For assistance planning and facilitating travel project-based learning experiences, click the button below.
-You will be directed to a FREE sample of my project-based learning digital calendar.
-It includes PBL specific elements with guiding steps for seamless implementation.
+For assistance planning and facilitating travel project-based learning experiences, check out my free project based learning digital planner sample It includes PBL specific elements with guiding steps for seamless implementation.

 Let's be friends!
 Follow Experiential Learning Depot TPT for new resource alerts and on Pinterest & Instagram for more on experiential education.

 Join the experience by being a part of our experiential learning group on Facebook - Experiential Learning Community for K12 Teachers and Homeschoolers - where you can learn more about experiential learning, including educational travel.

 Observe.
 Question.
 Explore.
 Share.

 To provide innovative educational resources for educators, parents, and students, that go beyond lecture and worksheets.